ahbarnett/DPLS-demos/README.md

   * `singleinclusion` - Laplace Neumann and conduction, and Stokes, codes with one inclusion (island) per unit cell, dense linear algebra (by Barnett).
 Includes codes to generate tables for the periodic square array of discs
   * `multiinclusion_Laplace` - fast (FMM-based iterative) code for large-scale Laplace demos (by Marple)
   * `multiinclusion_Stokes` - fast (FMM-based iterative) code for large-scale Stokes demos (by Marple)
-  * `fmm2d` - git submodule of 2D fast multipole method library from the Flatiron Institute
+  * `fmmlib2d` - git submodule of 2D fast multipole method library of Gimbutas-Greengard
   * `kdtree` - kd-tree implementation by Andrea Tagliasacchi, needed for geometry handling in multi-inclusion cases (a snapshot of [this](https://github.com/ataiya/kdtree))

 The demos are found in the first three directories; please follow the READMEs found therein.